-Upon their return to school all students must provide a written excuse from their parents stating the reason for the absence to the Student Service Office.
+Officers (hs.studentservices@asu.edu.mn for high school; ms.studentservices@asu.edu.mn for middle school).
+Upon their return to school all students must provide a written excuse to the Student Services Office from their parents stating the reason for the absence.
 This excuse should include the full student name and grade.
+Excessive absences or tardies could affect promotion to the next grade level.